strimzi/strimzi-kafka-oauth/README.md

 Metrics are exposed through JMX managed beans.
 They can also be exposed as Prometheus metrics by using the Prometheus JMX Exporter agent, and mapping the JMX metrics names to prometheus metrics names.

+The OAuth metrics also honor the `metric.reporters`, `metrics.num.samples`, `metrics.recording.level` and `metrics.sample.window.ms` configurations of Kafka runtimes.
+When OAuth metrics are enabled the OAuth layer creates duplicate instances of `JmxReporter` and the configured `MetricReporter`s since at the moment there is no other way to integrate with the existing metrics system of Kafka runtimes.

-When metrics are enabled, managed beans are registered on demand, containing the attributes that are easily translated into Prometheus metrics.
+When OAuth metrics are enabled, managed beans are registered on demand, containing the attributes that are easily translated into Prometheus metrics.

-Each registered MBean contains two variables - `count`, and `timeTotal`.
+Each registered MBean contains two counter variables - `count`, and `timeTotal`.
+It also contains three gauge variables - `timeMin`, `timeMax` and `timeAvg`.

 The `count` contains the number of requests of the specific context (as represented by attributes).
-The `totalTime` contains the cumulative time in milliseconds spent in the requests of the specific context.
+The `timeTotal` contains the cumulative time in milliseconds spent in the requests of the specific context.
+The `timeMin` contains the minimum request time within the configured time window.
+The `timeMax` contains the maximum request time within the configured time window.
+The `timeAvg` contains the average request time within the configured time window.

 Two reads of `count` and `timeTotal` allow to calculate the average request time within the time interval as `delta Time / delta Count`.